Transport in Armenia: Metros

 The capital city of Armenia, Yerevan, is serviced by the Yerevan Metro.
 The system was launched in 1981, and like most former Soviet Metros, its stations are very deep (20–70 meters underground) and intricately decorated with national motifs.
 The metro runs on a 13.4 kilometers (8.3 mi) line and currently serves 10 active stations.
 Trains run every five minutes from 6:30 a.m. until 11 p.m. local AMT time.
 As of 2017, the annual ridership of the metro is 16.2 million passengers.
 Free Wi-Fi is available at all stations and some trains.

+Trams

+Yerevan tram (Armenian: Երևանի տրամվայ) was a tram system previously operating in Yerevan, the capital of Armenia.
+It was opened on 29 September 1906 in the form of a city wagonway.
+In the second half of the 20th century, the tram system had up to 12 routes, which were served by 3 depots.
+Trams were operated until 21 January 2004.

+History

+The only city in Armenia where a tram ever existed was Yerevan.
+On 29 September 1906, the Yerevan horse wagonway was opened.
+This type of narrow-gauge wagonway existed until August 1918, when the tram was destroyed during World War I.

+On 12 January 1933, a wide-gauge electric tram was launched.
+The number of tram cars increased by 25% on average every five years, in 1933 it was 16, then in 1945 there were 77 cars, and in 1965 - 222 cars.
+Two types of trams were used, the 71-605 and the RVZ-6M2, both were Soviet made.
+Since the cost of the tram was 2.4% higher than that of buses, as well as due to expensive electricity and problems arising when the tram crossed the Great Bridge of Hrazdan in Yerevan, route #7 (Erebuni - Zeytun) was closed on 20 June 2003.

+Most of the tracks have been removed and the trams have been turned into scrap.
+The tram depot is used by various private enterprises, and the substation currently serves the Yerevan trolleybus.

 Buses

 International connections

 Land borders are open with both Georgia and Iran.
 Yerevan Central Bus Station, also known as Kilikia Bus Station is the main bus terminal in Yerevan with buses connecting to both internal and international destinations.
 There are daily bus connections between Yerevan and Tbilisi and Yerevan and Tehran.
 Approximately three times daily, buses depart from Yerevan Central Bus Station to Stepanakert, the capital of the partially recognized state of Artsakh.
 There are also scheduled bus routes which connect Yerevan with Kyiv, Moscow, Saint Petersburg as well as several other cities across Russia.
 It is also possible to connect to Chișinău Moldova, Minsk Belarus and other cities in Eastern Europe from Yerevan through connecting bus routes via Georgia and Ukraine.
 In addition, there is a once a week bus service to Istanbul via Georgia.
 In June 2019, a new bus route from Baghdad to Yerevan via Iran began.